danllng/hivefive/README.md

 6. To move the swarms you have to change the positions of the SwarmManagers

 # Data for the biological swarm
-For our biological swarm, we use an excerpt of Ob4.txt from the following data source: https://www.nature.com/articles/sdata201936#Sec7
+For our biological swarm, we use an excerpt of Ob4.txt from the following data source: Sinhuber, M. et al. Figshare https://doi.org/10.6084/m9.figshare.7336193.v2 (2018)

 The data was published as part of the following publication: Sinhuber, M. _et al._ The Subnational Human Development Database. _Sci.
 Data_.
 6:190036 https://doi.org/10.1038/sdata.2019.36 (2019).